databricks/spark-training/ampcamp/index.md

 ---

 # Welcome
 Welcome to the AMP Camp 4 hands-on exercises!
 These exercises are extended and enhanced from those given at previous <a href="http://ampcamp.berkeley.edu">AMP Camp Big Data Bootcamps</a>.
-They were written by volunteer graduate students and postdocs in the <a href="https://amplab.cs.berkeley.edu/">UC Berkelay AMPLab</a>.
+They were written by volunteer graduate students and postdocs in the <a href="https://amplab.cs.berkeley.edu/">UC Berkeley AMPLab</a>.
 Many of those same graduate students are present today as teaching assistants.
 The exercises we cover today will have you working directly with the Spark specific components of the AMPLab's open-source software stack, called the <a href="https://amplab.cs.berkeley.edu/software/">Berkeley Data Analytics Stack (BDAS)</a>.